philipwfowler/gemucator/README.md

 # gemucator

-genucator is short for "Genbank Mutation Locator".
+gemucator is short for "Genbank Mutation Locator".
 It is a simple Python3 class for incorporating into tools that, if you give it a mutation, it will tell its location in the reference genome (and vice versa).
-The `genucator` class accepts a path to a genbank file; since I am working with /M. tuberculosis/ this is the H37rV genbank file by default, but any genbank file should work.
+The `gemucator` class accepts a path to a genbank file; since I am working with /M. tuberculosis/ this is the H37rV genbank file by default, but any genbank file should work.

-The package comes with a simple script called `genucator-run.py` that shows how it works.
+The package comes with a simple script called `gemucator-run.py` that shows how it works.
 All these examples are for TB.

 First, let's see what happens when we give it an amino acid mutation (which has to be, be definition, in the coding sequence of a gene).

 ```
-> genucator-run.py --mutation rpoB_S450L
+> gemucator-run.py --mutation rpoB_S450L
 rpoB_S450L:
 761153 t
 761154 c